mxndtaylor/aliasing/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 ## Describe alternatives you've considered
-**modules you've tried or what existing features you tried to emulate the requested feature with**
+**libraries/modules, techniques or existing features you've used to try and emulate the requested feature**

 A clear and concise description of any alternative solutions or features you've considered.